Seanld/py-zm/README.md

 ## Contributions

 In advance, I thank all contributers for the work they will provide in building this language up.
 It needs more creative minds to be great!

+# DEPRECATION NOTICE

+As of July 20th of 2017, Z- and it's respective compiler `py-zm` are no longer receiving updates.
+I am moving on to a better project (in fact, a successor to Z- that will be way better), and I won't have the time or the patience to work on this inferior language while also working on it's big brother.